mpusz/wg21-papers/src/3094R0_std_basic_fixed_string.md

 requirements of the C++ language.
 One of such requirements is to expose all the data members publicly.
 So far, none of the existing string types in the C++ standard library satisfies such requirements.

-This type is intended to serve as part of the public interface of quantities and units library proposed in [@P2980R1].
+This type is intended to serve as an essential building block and be exposes as a part of the public interface of quantities and units library proposed in [@P2980R1].
 All dimensions, units, prefixes, and constants definitions will use it to provide their textual representation.

 # `fixed_string` is an established practice